kammitama5/kammitama5.github.io/_posts/2017-7-11-Tuesday-July-11th.md

 ## Sailing

 - Yes, I *am* going sailing: both this Saturday and next Sunday (we have one Sunday off).
+  I *may* also be doing a three-day weekend of sailing to Catalina Island.

-  It's pretty much part of who I am right now.
+- It's pretty much part of who I am right now.
 I look forward to it and hope to continue for the rest of my life.

 ## Upcoming stuff